 - Certificates of Origin for goods traded under CARICOM/ Dominican Republic agreement.

 - A Certificate of origin is required if you wish to claim preferential treatment for your goods coming from any member of the Caribbean Common Market, Columbia, Cuba, Dominican Republic or Venezuela.
 These Certificates are issued by specifiedgovernment authorities in the country of origin of the goods.

 Declaration of Value (Form C60):

-- Goods of a Customs value exceeding $2500.00 Barbados Dollars do require a C60 Form.
+- Goods with a Customs value exceeding $2500.00 Barbados Dollars do require a Form C60.